-“Lovely secluded beach spot with a fantastic restaurant - yet only 15 minutes from Morro de São Paulo for those who want to party”
+“Lovely secluded beach spot with a great restaurant - yet only 15 minutes from Morro de São Paulo for those who want to party”

-The 9 cottages are spaced well apart to ensure privacy, and set back from the main building along a pathway through woods.
-Food is a real highlight, with a delicious fusion of Brazilian, French, Asian and Italian concepts.
-And best of all, while Anima's location is very secluded, there's a regular shuttle into Morro de São Paulo, which in season really hums with late night DJ parties on the beach.
+The 11 bungalows are spaced well apart to ensure privacy, and set back from the main building along a pathway through woods.
+Food is a real highlight.
+Best of all, while Anima's location is very secluded, there's a regular shuttle into Morro de São Paulo, which in season really hums with late night DJ parties on the beach.

 - Great food, especially the dinners, which are served in a romantic candlelit open-air restaurant

 - The staff are very friendly, yet you never feel crowded

 - The huge, palm-fringed beach (Praia do Encanto) is arguably Morro's best